Michael2021OM/odin-recipes/README.md

-I'm going to create website with the knowledge i've learnt so far at Odin Project
+I'm going to create website with the knowledge i've learnt so far at Odin Project.
+No prior knowledge in coding.
+Started my coding journey on 25th April 2023.